Putnam County Community Center

 Community Outreach

 Our Outreach worker seeks out the older population in their home to give information on and help them gain access to available benefits and services.
-If you are interested in arranging a home visit from our Outreach worker please call the PCCC.
+If you are interested in arranging a home visit from our Outreach Worker, please call the PCCC.
+Our Outreach worker is also available monthly at one of the local libraries.
+(Please check for dates, times, and libraries being visited on the Resource page.)

 Congregate Meal & Nutrition

-PCCC has a hot, nutritious daily meal at 11:30 AM to promote better health and to reduce isolation and loneliness for older adults.
-Meals are prepared in house as well as catered in by Coal Miner's Cafe of Mark.
-Meals are available to those ages 60+ at no cost, however there is a suggested donation of $8.
+PCCC has a hot, nutritious meal on Tuesdays and Thursdays at 11:30 AM to promote better health and reduce isolation and loneliness for older adults.
+Meals are catered in by Coal Miner's Cafe of Mark.
+Meals are available to those ages 60+ at no cost, however, there is a suggested donation of $8.
 Meals are available to older adults 60+ regardless of their ability to donate.
-Meals are available to those under 60 at a cost of $9.
+Meals are available to those under 60 for $9.
 Participants must call 24 hours in advance to place a reservation for a meal.
-Activities and programming follow our daily meal.
+Activities and programming follow our meal.

 Senior Health Insurance Program (SHIP)